Why is my microwave sparking and crackling

 Damaged rack support

-Diodes are essential elements of your microwave, used for generating, mixing, detecting, and switching microwave signals.
+Diodes are essential elements of your oven, used for generating, mixing, detecting, and switching signals.
 Faulty diodes might emit a burning smell, crack in two, or display a crack or a blistered spot – any of these issues could cause a spark and should be investigated as quickly as possible.

 Cookware is deemed to be microwave safe if it falls into these categories: